netzpirat/haml-coffee/README.md

   app.set 'view engine', 'hamlc'
 ```

-which allows you to omit then `.hamlc` extension when rendering a template:
+which allows you to omit the `.hamlc` extension when rendering a template:

 ```coffee-script
 app.get '/', (req, res) ->
   res.render 'index', name: 'Express user'
 ```

-You can read more about the view rednering in the
+You can read more about the view rendering in the
 [Express documentation](http://expressjs.com/guide.html#view-rendering).

 <a name="using-the-cli-tool" />